 BS, Food Science and Technology, Chungbuk National University, South Korea, 2005

 Postdoctoral Associate, Food Science (The U of A Sensory Service Center & Rice Processing Program), University of Arkansas: 2012-2015

-Assistant Professor, Food Science & Human Nutrition
+Assistant Professor, Food Science and Human Nutrition, MSU: 2015-present

 The Sensory Science and Consumer Research program focuses on contributing a deeper understanding of what factors influence sensory perception and eating behavior.
 Current research areas include: 1) combining sensory evaluation with flavor chemistry and physicochemical analysis (GC-MS, GC-Olfactometry, texture, color, etc.) for a better understanding of food and consumers; 2) understanding sensory perception associated to environmental and psychological factors; 3) measuring sensory perception in relation to consumer behavior; 4) developing innovative food products; and 5) integrating sensory and consumer sciences in health and wellness.
 These approaches can discover the internal and external factors influencing eating behavior, which can be used to promote healthy eating habits and ultimately to improve physical and mental well-being of consumers.